The Real Food Campus Commitment

 THE COMMITMENT TEXT

 To view the full text of the Commitment, click the image below.
+The first page is a standard document, and pages 3-4 are an implementation plan, written by students, administrators and other stakeholders at each institution.

 (2) The Case for the Real Food Campus Commitment: The top reasons why your college administrators and food service providers should sign the Commitment.